Bryanhalambeck/expense-analysis/README.md

 - 🏪 **Vendor Concentration:** Staples represented 60% of category spend and was flagged as an outlier.
 - 📅 **Timing Irregularities:** Purchases occurred on both weekends and U.S. holidays.
 - 📊 **Benchmark Deviation:** Sales overspent Office Supplies by **+28.3%** compared to the expected benchmark.

 ---

-### ✅ **Finalized Analyses in This README**

-- **📊 Category Benchmark Heatmap**
-  Cross-department view of overspending/underspending vs. benchmark tiers.

-- **🧾 Detailed Analysis: Sales – Office Supplies**
-  Investigation of one flagged department-category pair.

-These two analyses are fully complete, visualized, and documented in this README — showcasing the end-to-end workflow I developed.

----